 Turn lights on and off, change brightness, or cycle through themes

-If your keyboard has some form of built-in lighting, you should be able to program your button through firmware settings to control an assortment of lighting features that typically default to key combinations, whether you’re using an affordable mechanical keyboard for macOS or Windows.
-You can go even further by mapping an assortment of lighting controls to your button across multiple layers, from increasing or decreasing the color saturation of lighting to adjusting the speed of certain lighting effects.
+If your keyboard has built-in lighting, you should be able to program your button via firmware settings to control a range of lighting features that typically default to key combinations, whether you’re using an affordable mechanical keyboard for macOS or Windows.
+You can go even further by mapping an assortment of lighting controls to your button across multiple layers, from increasing or decreasing lighting color saturation to adjusting the speed of certain lighting effects.
 So whether you want to speed up a Knight Rider animation to match the look of the series or simply want to change a deep color to something a little more muted to better match your PC’s setup, by diving into your keyboard’s firmware and cleverly changing a few shortcuts, you can easily adjust your lighting in a much more intuitive way: with the twist or click of a button.

 Scroll web pages or PgUp and PgDn

 Typically, we use our mouse wheel or touchpad to scroll through websites on our desktop and laptop computers.
 But have you ever considered programming your keyboard button for this task?
-Not only does this create a tactile way to scroll websites on laptops, but it’s also a great method for keeping your fingers on your board instead of removing them to control a mouse or touchpad.
+Not only does this create a tactile way to scroll websites on laptops, but it’s also a great way to keep your fingers on your board rather than removing them to use a mouse or touchpad.
 Sure, you can use your arrow keys for something similar, but turning a knob is a lot more fun, and if your encoder fires, you even get physical feedback that an action like scrolling has taken place.

 Zoom zoom zoom, no more suffering because of small text

 Of course, there are different ways to zoom in on a given operating system.
-Many applications have their own keyboard shortcuts, and there is usually an operating system-wide command that uses a magnification feature that will allow you to zoom in on anything on your screen.
-You can even combine these two options with the use of one or two additional layers, or simply set the shortcut to show the operating system magnifier with a single click and then use button scrolling with your browser’s zoom shortcut.
-You have many options for programming a keyboard button with a selection of zoom features to your operating system and applications.
+Many applications have their own keyboard shortcuts, and there is usually an operating system-wide command that uses a magnification feature to let you zoom in on anything on your screen.
+You can even combine these two options by adding one or two additional layers, or simply set the shortcut to show the operating system magnifier with a single click and then use button scrolling with your browser’s zoom shortcut.
+You have many options for programming a keyboard key to select Zoom features in your operating system and applications.